 How many Arcade Machines can you fit in a storage unit?

-For this week’s edition of Behind Blue Walls, where we get an opportunity to get to know more about our customers and how they use our facility, we’ll be highlighting Paul, who has had a lifelong love of Arcade Machines.
+For this week’s edition of Behind Blue Walls, where we get an opportunity to get to know more about our customers and how they use our facility in Dunstable, we’ll be highlighting Paul, who has had a lifelong love of Arcade Machines.

 Paul started collecting arcade machines in the 1980’s over 30 years ago now.
 He bought his first machine as a teenager, a game called Splatter House, he went halves with a friend.
 It never worked though and try as they might, they never managed to fix it.

 His next machine was some years later, a Space Invaders cocktail machine.
 The kind you used to find in bars where the monitor is under a glass “tabletop” and faces upwards.
 This time it was fully working, and in no time at all he’d been truly bitten by the bug.